atbcb/ICTTestingBaseline/docs/26UserPreferences.md

 All Web applications (except those identified as Exceptions above)

 ### Test Instructions
-1. Make changes in the browser and OS to modify each of the following settings:
+1. Make changes in the browser/platform and OS to modify each of the following settings:
     * Color: make changes to links, visited links, unvisited links,
     * Contrast: select a high contrast option (note this may override the color settings)
     * Font type: select “Ariel Bold” or a different font style than the current setting